 Birkenstock Fitting Guide

 Birkenstock sandals are a firm favourite every summer thanks to their iconic summer fashion styles, crafted in Europe using premium materials.
 A uniquely contoured footbed shape is one of their distinguishing features, widely copied in the footwear industry, but also the cause of serious discomfort if you don’t get the right size and fitting for you.
+With an ever growing range, it can be hard to choose the best Birkenstocks for you so we’ve created a guide to the Top 10 Birkenstocks this season.

 What are the common problems?